DanWhalen/egp_scribe/README.md

 Each txt file is the contents of a .sas file egp_scribe managed to extract from the targeted .egp file.

 Naming convention:
-A number corresponding to the ordinal place this script fell in the original .egp project's run order, name of project section (all caps) where that .sas file was contained, original name of the .sas script.
+A number corresponding to the ordinal position this script fell in the original .egp project's run order, name of project section (all caps) where that .sas file was contained, original name of the .sas script.

 Example:
 "2) [DIRECTIONS AND SETUP] [Variables.sas].txt"